shedrachokonofua/lute/README.md

 - **Browser Extension**: Parse and index albums from RYM in real-time while browsing the site.
 - **Proxy Support**: Bring your own crawler proxy for uninterrupted scraping.
 - **Interfaces**: GRPC API and Web-based UI.
-- **Data Export**: Export to Postgres and Bolt-compatible graph databases using connectors.
+- **Data Export**: Export to Postgres and Bolt-compatible graph databases(Neo4j, Memgraph) using connectors.
+Build your own connectors using the event-stream GRPC API.
 - **Monitoring**: OpenTelemetry support for diagnostics.

 **Disclaimer**: This project is for educational purposes only.
 Excessive scraping of RateYourMusic may result in your IP being banned.

+## Getting Started

+### Requirements

+- Redis
+- S3-compatible object storage

+Work in progress